absmach/magistrala/things/README.md

 # Things

-Things service provides an HTTP API for managing platform resources: devices, applications and channels.
-Through this API clients are able to do the following
+Things service provides an HTTP API for managing platform resources: things and channels.
-actions:
+Through this API clients are able to do the following actions:

-- provision new things (i.e. devices & applications)
+- provision new things
 - create new channels
 - "connect" things into the channels